CuriousDev21/ZTClient-Flutter/cloudflare_zt_flutter/README.md

 - **Integration Testing**: Using tools like `Patrol` and `Patrol_CLI` to perform integration tests on the app's UI and interactions with a daemon instance.
 - **Localization Support**: Adding support for multiple languages would make the app more accessible to a wider audience.

----

-This version uses `flutter doctor` to streamline the setup process and ensure that both Flutter and Dart (as well as any other required components) are correctly installed and configured.